oracle-livelabs/security/database/baseline/data-safe/data-safe.md

 ### Objectives
 - Register an on-premise Oracle Database into Oracle Data Safe with a Private endpoint
-- Register an on-premise Oracle Database into Oracle Data Safe with an on-premises connector (**Brown button only!**)
+- Register an on-premise Oracle Database into Oracle Data Safe with an on-premises connector (**On your own tenany only!**)

 ### Prerequisites
 This lab assumes you have: